 I thought I was getting better.
 Some days it seems that way.
 I’ll go days and weeks where I feel like I’m handling everything that comes my way with poise and mindfulness.
 Everything seems so crystal clear.
-I feel what I believe is normal for me.
+I feel what I believe is “normal” for me.
 Balanced.
 Every day life is easier.
 Things don’t bother me as much.
 I feel more than just functional; I feel good.
 Even happy, dare I say.

 Then, at the drop of a dime, I’m down.
 Moody.
 Antagonistic.
 Irritable.
 Sad.
 Lonely.
 Bitter.
 Easily triggered.
 Jealous all the time.
 Paranoid.
 I oscillate back and forth between these states for no reason, seemingly, with varying degrees of intensity and frequency.
 Of course, there are other symptoms to my mental illness that aren’t shaded as negatively, but can still be harmful to myself, others, and my self-image: impulsivity, poor decision-making, poor priorities, finally thinking I’ve hit on the one idea or career path that will fulfill me/bring me success, starting up a bunch of projects or pursuing interests that I later drop.

 I thought eating healthy, exercising, getting proper sleep, consuming supplements, and keeping up all my self-help work would be my panacea.
 Finally.
 At 31, I found the missing puzzle piece for my mental health, my happiness.
 Even if it didn’t cure me 100%, I thought I could at least fix the damaged parts and learn to be balanced and happy.